-This lesson always feels like a big step to me, one of those leaps that the ego would dearly love we refuse to make.
-That’s because it contains the critical idea that what we see is a “form of vengenance,” which is – once we accept it – a major undoing.
+This lesson introduces the critical idea that what we see is a “form of vengenance.”
+Accepting this – which means becoming responsible for our thinking – represents a major undoing of what blocks love.
 We encounter this idea in numerous forms throughout the workbook and text.
-Right now, I think it appears mainly to enable us to reaffirm our commitment to seeing differently.
+Here it appears to that might reaffirm our commitment to seeing differently.

-This lesson is a preview of a more dramatic statement that will occur in part II of the workbook.
+Lesson 22 is a preview of a more dramatic statement that appears in part II of the workbook.

 The world was made as an attack on God.
 It symbolizes fear.
 And what is fear but love’s absence?
 (W-pII.3.2:1-3)